wiktor-falek/sorting-visualizer/README.md

 python sort.py algorithm array_size

-`-h` shows argument help and list of algorithms
+`python sort.py -h` for argument help and list of algorithms

-`algorithm` for list of algorithms see below, defaults to bubble
+1. `algorithm` required, defaults to bubble sort

-`array_size` must be between 2 and 50, defaults to 15
+1. `array_size` must be between 2 and 50, defaults to 15

 ### Example